Blue State Blues: Imagine If the 'Squad' Had Taken the High Road | Breitbart

 Imagine if they had reached out to President Donald Trump and to the nation, rather than using their press conference Monday to score political points.

-Imagine if Rep. Ayanna Pressley — who kicked off the presser by calling the president “the occupant” of the White House — had invited Trump to visit her district and sit down with her constituents to hear their views.
+Imagine if Rep. Ayanna Pressley (D-MA) — who kicked off the presser by calling the president “the occupant” of the White House — had invited Trump to visit her district and sit down with her constituents to hear their views.

 Imagine if Rep. Ilhan Omar (D-MN) — who used the presser to recite, on live television, every profane phrase Trump has been accused of uttering — had used the opportunity to admit that she, too, had used language that offended some Americans, and to apologize.